Tanmay-V22315/Project-BRIGHTNICK7000/README.md

 Have a complaint, suggestion or a copyright complaint?
 Contact us at Tanmay.vemuri85@gmail.com or rajkumar743591@gmail.com (These email addresses will probably be changed or removed later so keep your eye out on that).

 ### To-Dos:
--Using Deepspeech for user input (kind of the whole point of the project).
+-Using Deepspeech or Speech_recognition for user input (kind of the whole point of the project).
 <br>
 -Saving Queries To a log file
 <br>